Issuer-controlled authorization

 These answers cover authorization, delivery, limits, and what to expect when buying Bitcoin with a debit card, credit card, Apple Pay, or Google Pay.

 Visa and Mastercard are supported, along with Apple Pay and Google Pay where available.
-Support depends on your issuer and regional policies.

 You choose the wallet.
 Your issuer approves the payment.
 Bitcoin is delivered immediately after authorization.
 Nothing is released until you confirm.